-Two aluminum battery enclosures are mounted to the underside of the vehicle's frame.
+One battery enclosure is mounted to the underside of the vehicle's frame.
+The end caps are made of 6061 aluminum and the body is made of polycarbonate.
 This frees up space for the electrical systems inside the primary hull.
 Battery pods can be hot swapped, allowing for extended runtime.
-The battery enclosures feature a rectangular design in order to compactly fit the rectangular batteries.
-They are sealed via an O-ring in a face-seal configuration.
+The battery enclosures feature a cylindrical design.
+They are sealed via a bore plug seal with two O-rings.
 They are also fitted with pressure relief valves as a safety measure to prevent the buildup of hazardous pressure levels.